-Mary Ainsworth's conclusion that the strange situation can be used to identify the child's type of attachment has been criticized on the grounds that it identifies only the type of attachment to the mother.
+Mary Ainsworth concluded that the strange situation can be used to identify the child's type of attachment has been criticized on the grounds that it identifies only the type of attachment to the mother.
 The child may have a different type of attachment to the father or grandmother, for example (Lamb, 1977).
-This means that is lacks validity, as it is not measuring a general attachment style, but instead an attachment style specific to the mother.
+This means that it lacks validity, as it is not measuring a general attachment style, but instead an attachment style specific to the mother.

 In addition, some research has shown that the same child may show different attachment behaviors on different occasions.
 Children's attachments may change, perhaps because of changes in the child's circumstances, so a securely attached child may appear insecurely attached if the mother becomes ill or the family circumstances change.